 I know there are many people who start a blog or a Facebook page to document their travels around Australia.
-I’m also sure there are a portion of those people who think that the sponsorship will just roll in and they will begin to make money or get free stuff.
+I’m also sure there is a portion of those people who think that the sponsorship will just roll in and they will begin to make money or get free stuff.

 Now I can assure you this is not the case.
 Blogging is actually a lot of hard work.
 Unless you are very lucky it will take you a long while before you actually start to see any returns.
-It really has to be a passion project to start with and there is actually a lot more to it than just popping up a couple of pics on Instagram and tagging a few businesses in it.
+It really has to be a passion project to start and there is actually a lot more to it than just popping up a couple of pics on Instagram and tagging a few businesses in it.

-Currently we make a small amount each month from affiliate sales.
+Currently, we make a small amount each month from affiliate sales.
 But it is certainly not enough for us to live on.
 And I have to say, we’re happy with that.